Set Spotlight Search Priorities in Mac OS X

 - Set your desired search categories and priorities and close System Preferences

 Once your adjustments have been made, search with Spotlight again (typically by hitting Command+Spacebar) and look for an item that would be impacted by the priority changes.

 You’ll immediately see the difference.

 If you’re interested, you can also learn how to greatly improve Spotlight searches with search operators, you will be amazed at how precise you can get your Spotlight searches to be!

-Finally, you may know that Spotlight is also the search function that looks through the mobile side of things on the iPhone, iPad, and iPod touch too, and you can rearrange the Spotlight priority of iOS there as well.
+Finally, you may know that Spotlight is not only the Mac search engine but also the search function that looks through the mobile side of things on the iPhone, iPad, and iPod touch too, and you can rearrange the Spotlight priority of iOS there as well.

 Do note that modern versions of Mac OS X may not have the ability to rearrange Spotlight search results, and while they can continue to hide certain types of results, the rearranging of search result priority is not available in all system software versions.
 That may be a temporary change, or it may be permanent, time will tell as future MacOS versions come out.